annalaura2/annalaura2/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Studying Computer Science at the Federal University of Tocantins.
-- 💼 Working as a Frontend Developer - React at Ooka Tecnologia.
+- 💼 Working as a Full-Stack Developer at Ooka Tecnologia.

 ## Skills